 After you have done this for a year or two, typically the tax authority in your country will ask you to pay your taxes quarterly or monthly.
 You will submit a portion of your profits to them every month or quarter, in accordance with how much you made.

-If you don’t save your taxes, you could have a huge problem on your hands, owing a big amount to the government.
+If you don’t save your taxes, you could have a huge problem on your hands, owing a big amount to the government with a lot of interest and penalties.

 Estimate your tax rate and put that money aside every time you withdraw funds.
 Don’t ever touch it or dip into it.
 It isn’t yours.
 If you worked at a job, you would have never even seen that money.